Amenia (town), New York: History

 Amenia is one of the original towns formed by act of March 7, 1788.
 It comprises the width of the Oblong Tract, and the east tier of lots in the Great Nine Partners Patent.

 Inhabitants prior to European incursion were Pequot, in a village on the west side of a pond they called Wequagnoch.
-Along with related Native Americans from Connecticut, they held pow wows on land both before and after the incorporation of the town.
+Along with related Native Americans from Connecticut, they held Pow Wows on land both before and after the incorporation of the town.

 In 1703 Richard Sackett was granted a patent for land along Wassaic Creek.
 As this land was already included in the previous Great Nine Partners Patent, Sackett's title was invalid.
 Sackett was also one of the partners in the Little Nine Partners Patent.
-He settled about one mile south of Wassaic at a site called the "Steel Works", as furnace and foundry were established there during the Revolution to manufacture steel for the use of the army.
+He settled about one mile south of Wassaic at a site that was later called the "Steel Works", as furnace and foundry were established there during the Revolution to manufacture steel for the use of the army.
 There was a forge at that location as early as 1770.

 In 1724 Captain Garret Winegar (Winnegar) came to Amenia Union from East Camp in Columbia County, New York.
 The Winegars were among the Palatine families from the Middle Rhine that had settled in the Province of New York in 1710 under the sponsorship of Queen Anne.
 A second Palatine family, that of Johannes Rouh (Rowe), came to Hitchcock's Corner (Amenia Union) sometime prior to 1731.
 Samuel Hitchcock, for whom the hamlet was named, arrived in about 1757.
 Dr. Thomas Young lived at the "Corner" for several years and married a daughter of Captain Winegar.
 The town was named by Young, derived from Latin and meaning "pleasant to the eye".

 The house of worship known as the "Red Meeting House" was built in 1758, and stood about a mile northeast of the village of Amenia.
 George Whitefield preached there in the summer of 1770.
 The Precinct of Amenia was established by act of the colonial legislature in 1762.